Scoring Systems Guide

 |---|---|---|

-| More suggestions | dynamic_thresholds.base_threshold |
+| Show more / fewer candidates | dynamic_thresholds.base_threshold |

-Lower (0.15 → 0.10) |
+Lower for more (e.g. 0.15 → 0.10) |

-| Spread BioBERT scores | embedding_based_matching.score_transformation.power_exponent |
+| Spread BioBERT scores more | embedding_based_matching.score_transformation.power_exponent |

-Raise (4.0 → 5.0) |
+Raise (e.g. 4.0 → 5.0) |

-| Lenient assessment | ke_pathway_assessment.confidence_thresholds.high |
+| Lenient confidence threshold | ke_pathway_assessment.confidence_thresholds.high |

-Lower (5.0 → 4.5) |
+Lower (e.g. 5.0 → 4.5) |

-Applying Changes
+Applying changes

 # 1. Edit configuration

-nano scoring_config.yaml
+nano config/scoring_config.yaml

 # 2. Validate YAML syntax

-python -c "import yaml; yaml.safe_load(open('scoring_config.yaml'))"
+python -c "import yaml; yaml.safe_load(open('config/scoring_config.yaml'))"

 # 3. Restart Flask